Jett Travolta: How & When Did Kelly Preston’s Son Die?

 In 2007, Travolta’s lawyer dismissed rumors that the teen had autism instead of Kawasaki disease, saying the Travoltas are “wonderful, loving parents, and their priority is their children.”

-Jett had two siblings; Ella Beau, and Benjamin Travolta.
+Jett had two siblings: Ella Beau and Benjamin Travolta.

-He Died Of A Seizure
+He Died From A Seizure

 A maid is believed to have found Jett Travolta unconscious in a bathtub in January of 2009 and raised the alarm.